 Quadrant 4 covers the lowest priority items.
 These are the “not important and not urgent” tasks.

-Best practices for managing your time
+Best practices for managing your time with an Eisenhower matrix

-1. Color code your matrix
+1. Color-code your matrix

-Color coding each quadrant by priority level can help you quickly gauge what’s next on your list at a glance.
+Color-coding each quadrant by priority level can help you quickly gauge what’s next on your list at a glance.
 You can customize your matrix with personalized colors, or follow the simple stoplight method:

-Red: Urgent and important tasks (Do immediately)
+Red: Urgent and important tasks (do immediately)

-Yellow: Important, not urgent (Decide when)
+Yellow: Important, not urgent (decide when)

-Green: Urgent, not important (Delegate)
+Green: Urgent, not important (delegate)

 Optional: Fill in Quadrant 4 with gray (or another muted color) to identify which tasks to ignore.